 Developing professional ethics is an integral part of a successful massage practice.
 Discussion will focus on scope of practice, professional associations, boundaries, and dual relationships.
 A variety of potential scenarios are discussed, and role playing exercises provide comprehensive perspectives to the benefits of maintaining ethical interaction.

 Students will learn how to perform seated chair massage with proper sanitation and body mechanics.

-These new massage skills will then be put into practice as the students give back to the community in charitable events supervised by a staff member from the school in our Outreach program.
-Prerequisite-Swedish I
+These new massage skills will then be put into practice as the students participate in a required 4 hours of chair practice in a Rizzieri related event.
+Prerequisite – Swedish I

 Learn about the historical practices and modern methods in the practice of aromatherapy.
 Our sense of smell impacts our emotional and physical centers.
 Aromatherapy relates to both benefits and therapeutic properties of pure essential oils.
 Learn methods of obtainment, selecting, storing and blending of essential oils.
 Application of common essential oils and the benefits or uses will be discussed in detail.